-Since it was set up in 2008, the Maternal Health Thematic Fundhas invested more than $100 million in maternal health programmes across 49 countries.
-As of 2013, the Fund had helped train 10,000 midwives, who, in turn, can care for some 1.75 million women annually.
-Fund-supported institutions now train 8,000 to 10,000 midwives each year.
+Since it was set up in 2008, the Maternal Health Thematic Fund has invested more than $140 million in maternal health programmes across 49 countries.
+A key focus has been training thousands of midwives each year who, in turn, can care for millions of women annually.
 About 47,000 women with obstetric fistula have been treated, and nearly 9,000 of these women and girls have been helped to return to productive lives in their communities.

 As part of its strategy to reach the most vulnerable, the fund is reaching out to make sure that first-time and adolescent mothers get the quality care they need.

 The Maternal Health Thematic Fund is also helping build a solid base of evidence from which to work strategically.
 For example, the thematic fund has conducted assessments of emergency obstetric and newborn care in 34 countries.
 This helped 19 countries develop district-by-district plans to scale up emergency obstetric care delivery.
 And the fund is helping countries institute systematic reporting and monitoring, so that every maternal death is counted and contributes to a better understanding of how and where health systems are failing.